-Friel will play the child’s mother, Vicky, as she attempts to work out how best to support Max’s decision to become Maxine.
+Friel will play the child’s mother, Vicky, as she attempts to work out how best to cope with and support this huge life decision.

 Vicky is separated from Maxine’s father, Stephen (Hollyoaks alum Emmett J Scanlan), and the two are fundamentally divided on what they think is best for their child.